sakshine108/valaya/README.md

 ## Valaya

 Valaya is a secure and customizable cloud storage system built with an open source client.
-We currently offer free 15 GB of cloud storage, with more monthly plans coming later.
+We currently offer 15 GB of cloud storage for free, with monthly plans coming later.

 ![](https://github.com/sakshine108/valaya/blob/main/demo.gif)